 I think my most favorite part of the stay is the bathtub.
 Every time I’d shower, I’d soak in the bathtub first with Netflix on.
 I loved the feeling of warm water in my body, taking advantage of it as I don’t have a water heater at home.

 Weeks prior to this staycation, I dyed my hair red and the dye bleeds whenever my hair is wet.
 Careful not to stain the towels and the pillow cases, I brought my own towel and pillow case, lol.
 Better safe than sorry.
 Also, the incidental fee is 10k and I had every intention to get that back.

 Hotel facility and amenities

-The breakfast buffet style at the main hall goes from 7am to 11am.
-The food was a bit of a letdown to be honest, there weren’t many options and the taste was just okay.
+The breakfast buffet style at the main hall goes from 7:00 am to 11:00 am.
+The food was a bit of a letdown, to be honest, there weren’t many options and the taste was just okay.
 By the way, they don’t allow slippers in the breakfast hall.
 Cai and I were wearing the room slippers when we got there and they told us politely to change into shoes.
-As with the dress, I was on my pajamas but they didn’t seem to mind.
+As with the dress, I was in my pajamas but they didn’t seem to mind.